PluginMania/RenderOverrideForMaya/docs/_sources/en/sec01_overview/loadPlugin.rst.txt

      :alt: licenseAuthFlowJP

   .. note::
-     If you have any trouble with activation, please report it to us through `Issues`_.
+     * If you encounter any trouble with activation, please report it to us at " :ref:`bugReport_en`".
-     If you attach a snapshot of ScriptEditor, it will be easier for us to respond.
+     * If you attach a snapshot of ScriptEditor, it will be easier for us to respond.

 ++++